petitparser/dart-petitparser/README.md

 ### Debugging your Grammars

 Sometimes parsers might not behave the way you expect them to.
-While the first step should always be to come up with a small reproducible example, PetitParser comes with a set of built-in tools that can help you understand what is going on.
+The first step should always be to come up with a small reproducible example.
+If this doesn't already solve the problem, PetitParser comes with a set of built-in tools that can help you understand what is going on.

 The function [trace](https://github.com/petitparser/dart-petitparser/blob/main/lib/src/debug/trace.dart) transforms your grammar so that each parser prints its activation and results: